-“When I was writing my book, I received a recipe for a drink that its creator, Benny McKew, called the South by Southwest,” says cocktail pioneer and author of “The Negroni,” Gary Regan.
+“When I was writing my book, I received a recipe for a drink that its creator, Benny McKew, called the South by Southwest,” says cocktail pioneer Gary Regan, author of “The Negroni.”
 The recipe for this Negroni riff calls for Ardbeg 10-year-old scotch in place of gin.
 He was immediately sold.
 “The smokiness of scotch is a perfect foil for the bitter-sweetness of the Campari and vice versa.”

 This recipe originally appeared as part of “Learning to Love Scotch Through the Negroni.”

 - 1 ounce Campari